xxsc0529/genai-toolbox/docs/en/how-to/deploy_gke.md

     gcloud iam service-accounts create $SA_NAME
     ```

 1. Grant any IAM roles necessary to the IAM service account.
-Each source have a
+Each source has a
-    list of necessary IAM permissions listed on it's page.
+    list of necessary IAM permissions listed on its page.
 The example below is
     for cloud sql postgres source:

     ```bash